mozilla/glean/docs/dev/howtos/development-with-android-components.md

 ## Substituting projects

-android-components has custom build logic for dealing with composite builds, so you should be able to configure it by simply adding the path to the Glean repo in the correct `local.properties` file:
+android-components has custom build logic for dealing with composite builds, so you should be able to configure it by simply adding the path to the Glean repository in the correct `local.properties` file:

 In `android-components/local.properties`:
 ```groovy